jmarwane/ChordViz/UpDate.md

 </table>

 3/- Ability to click on n agreement and get all the songs that use this chord:
-By clicking on a series of chords, the application displays all the chonsans that contain the chosen chords
+By clicking on a series of chords, the application displays all the songs that contain the chosen chords.
  <table border="0">
   <tr>
     <td>